 The class is settled and quiet—an amazing feat for a classroom of mostly twelve-year-olds.
 Their comportment is due to the clandestine nature of their meeting.
 Seven children sit, waiting and watching the door for the moment Evelyn enters the room.
 When she does, there is a momentary ruffle as they come to attention.

 “Is everything okay?
 You guys are really quiet!”
-Evelyn says with askance.
+Evelyn inquires with askance.

 “Oh, that's okay.
 Technically… you all are in detention today!”
 Evelyn says with a smile, hoping that the class cheers up.

 The tension abates, but the kids remain quiet.
 The instructor makes a mental shrug as she puts her armful of books onto a dusty classroom table.